medvedevgroup/mutation-rate-intervals/README.md

 r1-from-jaccard.py,
 and r1-from-minhash-jaccard.py.
-* A module to compute the theoretical confidence intervals for the sketching mutation model described as theorem 3 in the manuscript: hypergeometric_slicer.py.
+* A module to compute the theoretical confidence intervals for the sketching mutation model described as theorem 6 in the manuscript: hypergeometric_slicer.py.
-* A module to compute the theoretical confidence intervals for r<sub>1</sub> from an observation of Nmut described as corollary 1 in the manuscript: kmer_mutation_formulas_v1.py.
+* A module to compute the theoretical confidence intervals for r<sub>1</sub> from an observation of Nmut described as theorem 5 in the manuscript: kmer_mutation_formulas_thm5.py.
 * Two programs to generate simulations: simulate_unit_errors.py and simulate_nucleotide_errors.py.
-* A program to evaluate how well the simulations conform to the theoretical confidence intervals of theorem 3: evaluate_hypergeometric_slicer.py.
+* A program to evaluate how well the simulations conform to the theoretical confidence intervals of theorem 6: evaluate_hypergeometric_slicer.py.
-* Earlier versions of the simulation programs, simulate_unit_errors_v1.py and simulate_nucleotide_errors_v1.py.
-These perform both simulation and evaluation for corollary 1.
+* Earlier versions of the simulation programs, simulate_unit_errors_thm5.py and simulate_nucleotide_errors_thm5.py.
+These perform both simulation and evaluation for theorem 5.

 Above we describe only the confidence interval command-line programs.
 The simulation and evaluation programs are described in the reproducibility folder.